Metropolis (2001 film): Differences between the manga and anime

-Duke Red is shown to be both a cruel and evil leader and father; it is repeatedly shown that he does not care about Rock or even consider Rock his son despite adopting him; the character Rock also deviates from the manga.
-He only sees Tima as a weapon to destroy humanity and even considers Tima and Rock inferior to him and anyone who is loyal to him.
-While his real daughter (also named Tima) died, he only rebuilt her humanoid self just to use her and has no regard or affection for what she needs.
-He also ignores Tima's questions about her being human or not, showing that he does not care if Tima feels emotions or not.

-Rock wasn't in the original manga, and according to the writer of the film, he was added to pay homage to Tezuka's science fiction adventure style of storytelling, while also adding depth to the story's background and the world around it.
+The character of Rock was invented for the film.
+According to the writer of the film, the character was added to pay homage to Tezuka's science fiction adventure style of storytelling, while also adding depth to the story's background.
 Rock is meant to represent humanity's dark side, and the negative emotions associated with those aspects.
-He also echoes Tima's story and can be considered another side of it, as they are both neglected children engineered by their father to be tools of war.
-In Rock's case however, he was cast aside and unwanted by Duke Red.
-Their stories ultimately converge, coming full circle when they both lead to their father's downfall, with his legacy quite literally collapsing to the ground.
+He also echoes Tima's story and can be considered her foil, as they are both neglected children engineered by their father to be tools of war.
+Duke Red adopted Rock, but does not consider him his son, and Rock is cast aside and unwanted by Duke Red.
+Similarly, Tima is a replacement for Duke Red's real daughter (also named Tima), but he commissioned the robot Tima's creation purely for use as a weapon, and has no affection for her.
+Their stories ultimately converge, coming full circle when they both lead to their father's downfall, with his legacy literally collapsing to the ground.

 The film's Ziggurat combines the New Tower of Babel from Lang's original film and the manga's Cathedral.

 Themes

 Portrayal of robots

-The Shinto religion has a delineation between the animate and inanimate.
+The Shinto religion delineates between the animate and inanimate.
 Shinto kami can be spirits, humans, objects, or in this case, robots.
 Therefore, robots are viewed favorably in both the manga and the film, but especially in the film, where there is a nearly equal number of robot and human characters.
-Most humans, like Kenichi and Shinsaku Ban, tend to sympathize with robots, causing the audience to view the Marduks and their hostility toward robots as antagonistic.
+Most humans, like Kenichi and Shinsaku Ban, tend to sympathize with robots, casting the Marduks and their hostility toward robots as antagonistic.